Nagakundana/devops-rep1/README.md

 # devops-rep1
-Repo for devops practice updated recently!
+Repo for devops practice updated recently for practice@